 The course is based on the IMO model course for Medical First Aid.
 It includes: study and practice in: the contents of a standard first aid kit, the anatomy and physiology of human body systems, toxicological shipboard hazards, identification of hazardous substances and hazards of exposure, patient assessment, standard isolation techniques, CPR and use of AED, treatment of burns and scalds, heat and cold emergencies, symptoms and treatment of hyperthermia/ hypothermia/ dehydration, radio medical services, medications, sterilization techniques, prevention of disease transmission, treatment for shock, broken bones, dislocations, splinting, and patient movement and transportation.
-This course meets STCW requirements as set forth in Table A-VI/4-1 and is approved by the U.S. Coast Guard to meet the First Aid and CPR requirements in 46 CFR 11.201(i), if taken within one year of graduation.
+This course meets STCW requirements in 46 CFR 11.201(i), if taken within one year of graduation.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
 Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.
-[Summer and Spring]